spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-3.md

 #### Surveillance

-Whenever the characters enter contested territory (or an area controlled by #TeamRatings), there should be a flock of 1d6 Camera Drones following them.
-Anything the drones can see will likely be included in the broadcast, and NPCs may reference it.
+Whenever the characters enter contested territory (or an area controlled by #TeamRatings), there should be a flock of 1d6 [**Camera Drones**](../appendix-npcs/#camera-drone) following them.
+These are small constructs that broadcast everything they see back to the Director.

+Within a few minutes of being spotted by Camera Drones, a squad of [**Security Guards**](../part-2/#security-guards) should arrive in the area and attempt to capture them.

+Anything the drones can see will likely be included in the broadcast, and other NPCs may reference it.
 They are unable to follow the characters onto Deck 3 (Science), or Deck 5 (Engineering), and won’t move between decks.

-Within a few minutes of being spotted by Camera Drones, a squad of [**Security Guards**](../part-2/#security-guards) should arrive in the area and attempt to capture them.

-##### Camera Drones

-[**Camera Drones**](../appendix-npcs/#camera-drone) are quadcopters about the size of a football that follow characters around, broadcasting what they can see back to the Director.

 They aren’t very smart and can be tricked, misdirected, or avoided fairly easily.
 If the characters successfully dodge all the drones following them, the drones will relocate them within 3d6 minutes.